 There's always that awkward "leftover" drawer -- the one with items that you're not sure what to do with.
 Over time, that drawer becomes: the junk drawer.
 You're not proud of it (and heaven forbid someone accidentally opens it).

-The first step to moving forward in your super-organized life is admitting that your junk drawer is kind of a problem.
+The first step to moving forward in your super-organized life is admitting that this black hole of random items is kind of a problem.
 How many mornings do you spend shuffling through your junk drawer to find your keys?
 Or trying to find that form you filled out a long time ago and swore you put in this drawer?
-Eventually, everything you stuff into your junk drawer finds a way back into your life.
-If you're the kind of person who frequently loses things (hey, we're guilty, too!), then maybe a junk drawer isn't such a good idea.
+We think it's time to overhaul the junk drawer.

-If you haven't touched a particular item in about a year, throw it out.
 You'll probably find that most everything in your junk drawer is paper -- information you needed to keep at one point, but might not need anymore.
 Consider creating a password-protected file on your computer where you can keep any important information you find.
 This helps eliminate paper products, and frees up your drawer to store other things!
+And, if you haven't touched a particular item in about a year, throw it out.

 Step 3: Organize

 Now for the fun part: organize your goods and put them back in the drawer.
 It is possible to have a drawer of organized, mismatched items (as long as they do not belong anywhere else).
 Think: a pouch for recipets or a bowl for small, loose items.
 This will create a "miscellaneous" drawer.
 Many people think that it is the same as having a junk drawer -- but it is not!